dq.mepropagator

 - save_propagators - If

-, batched arguments are treated as separated batch dimensions, otherwise the batching is performed over a single shared batched dimension. - t0 - Initial time.
-If
+True, batched arguments are treated as separated batch dimensions, otherwise the batching is performed over a single shared batched dimension. - progress_meter - Progress meter indicating how far the solve has

-that takes a propagator as input and returns a PyTree.
-This can be used to save additional arbitrary data during the integration, accessible inresult.extra
+f(QArray) -> PyTreethat takes a propagator as input and returns a PyTree.
+This can be used to save additional arbitrary data during the integration, accessible inresult.extra.

 - save_propagators - If